Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Problem Setup

 For networks with double integrator agents, the control input $u_i(t)$ may also include a derivative term,

-The derivative \tcb{term in~\eqref{eq:control-input-PD}} is delay free because it only requires measurements coming from the agent itself, which we assume \tcb{to be} available instantaneously.
-The proportional input can be compactly written as $ \u{P}{t} = -K\xbar{}{t-\taun}=-K\x{}{t-\taun} $, \tcb{with} the feedback \tcb{gain} matrix,
+The derivative term in~\eqref{eq:control-input-PD} is delay free because it only requires measurements coming from the agent itself, which we assume {to be} available instantaneously.
+The proportional input can be compactly written as $ \u{P}{t} = -K\xbar{}{t-\taun}=-K\x{}{t-\taun} $.
+With ring topology, the feedback gain matrix is

-\tcb{where} $ \mathrm{circ}\left(a_1,\dots,a_n\right) $ denotes the circulant matrix in $ \Real{n\times n} $ with elements $ a_1,\dots,a_n $ in the first row.
+where $ \mathrm{circ}\left(a_1,\dots,a_n\right) $ denotes the circulant matrix in $ \Real{n\times n} $ with elements $ a_1,\dots,a_n $ in the first row.